This section places obligations on all managers.

 There are three associated documents that are required for use in specific circumstances as outlined in the standard:

 - Deakin Operational Plan for Excluded Flights (DOCX, 26.2KB) is to be completed by the Operator to document details of the flight and that responsibilities have been fulfilled.
 This checklist along with any required documents must be submitted to the Deakin Project Supervisor prior to RPA operation.

 - Deakin ReOC Flight Risk Assessment Authorization form (DOCX, 42.4KB) if to be completed and submitted to the Chief Remote Pilot for review and authorization.

 - Deakin Operational Checklist for Included RPA Flights (DOCX, 21.7KB) is to be completed by the Deakin Work Supervisor to document that responsibilities have been fulfilled.
 This checklist along with required documents must be submitted to the Deakin Work Supervisor prior to operation.

 All contractors employed to fly a drone for Deakin University are bound by CASA’s regulations.

 A Deakin manager, supervisor or staff member who employs a contractor or external business with the intention of using a drone/remotely piloted aircraft for work, must ensure the contractor/external business is appropriately licensed, has a completed risk assessment that pertains to the work they will undertake for Deakin, that all necessary approvals are in place and that appropriate public liability insurances are cited prior to work commencing.

-The CASA landing page assists you to readily identify the relevant section that applies to commercial work here at Deakin.
+The CASA landing page (pictured below) assists you to readily identify the relevant section that applies to commercial work here at Deakin.
 It also provides you with other important information about drones and related topics.